Employee Degree Attainment Program (EDAP)

 Project Directors:

-Dr. Michelle Corley (Special Assistant to the Provost)
+Dr. Michelle Corley (Special Assistant to the Provost and Professor)

 Dr. Linda Noel-Batiste (Executive Director of Strategic Faculty Initiatives and Innovation)